shiftsayan/restful-chatbot/README.md

 # RESTful Chatbot

-This is a chatbot built using `chatterbot` and `flask-RESTful`, along with accompanying Android application.
+This is a web-based chatbot built using `chatterbot` and `flask-RESTful`, along with accompanying Android application.
 It also uses Google's Speech to Text and Text to Speech APIs for voice interaction.

 ### Dependancies